 Willo Cricket Bats are currently selling direct from the International Cricket Hall of Fame in Bowral, The City of Perth Surf Life Saving Club Perth and soon at Ellis House in Bayswater Perth.

 Will has engaged with the local mens shed in Bowral and schools to help with the sanding of the bats and he has refurbished an old red rattler train as a studio and gallery in Bowral.

-Will is 21, he cannot read or write and finds it challenging to communicate within a conversation.
-His fine and gross motor skills are all affected which means he cannot regulate his shower, do the most basic daily tasks and requires assistance with all aspects of his daily life.
+Will is 23 years old and has played and loved sport his whole life.
+Will lives under the umbrella of Autism Spectrum Disorder which means he cannot read or write and finds conversational communication challenging.
+His fine and gross motor skills are affected which means he cannot regulate his shower, do the most basic daily tasks and requires assistance with certain aspects of his daily life.

-He is 6’4 and has a younger sister Phoebe, devoted parents and family who accept him exactly the way he is and a community that has witnessed him face his fair share of challenges.
+He is anxious when their is uncertainty and fiercley independent.
+He is 6’4, has a younger sister Phoebe, devoted parents, a family who accept him exactly the way he is and have witnessed him face significant challenges and a severe lack of choice.

 People often talk about Willo as a young man with a presence.
-You naturally gravitate to him and you cannot help love that smile and love of life.
+He is engaging, loves to participate, has no ego or judgement and hugs.
+You naturally gravitate to his smile, his integrity and love of life.

 Willo is now working with Communities across Australia to raise more awareness around intellectual disabilities and to build employment options for more young people.

 The Willo Community is a collection of artists within a community who want to support the cause.
 Each artist is given a bat refurbished by Willo and his team.
 They have the option to paint or create some artwork and the bat is put into an Exhibition conducted in the community.